Ashnicpur/fa18/grading.md

 There will be 2 challenging projects and 7 homework assignments.
 Assignments must be completed individually and will mix programming and short answer questions.
 Lab assignments will be graded on completion and correctness, but all test cases will be public.

-* 20% Homeworks (7 assignments, 2.86% each)
+27% homeworks and labs (18% homework, 9% labs)
+3% Vitamins
-* 15% Projects (2 projects, 5% and 10% respectively)
+15% Projects
-* 10% Labs
-* 5% Attendance (or 0% if opting out)
+5% Attendance (or 0% if opting out)
-* 20% Midterm
+20% Midterm
-* 30% Final (or 35% if opting out)
+30% Final (or 35% if opting out of attendance)

 (The midterm will tentatively be in class on October 16th.
 The final exam will be December 13th 11:30am - 2:30pm)

-An additional 1% of extra credit may be given to students who actively participate in class and help answer questions on Piazza.
+### Slip Days
+- 5 days of slip time you can use on homeworks or projects.
+- One minute late = one slip day.
+- After you use slip days, 20% off per day.
+- Intended to cover unforeseen circumstances.

 ### On Time Policy (try not to be late)